What is a Linux Distribution?

 You would not find a standalone Linux to be very useful without adding various other programs and tools.
 Understand that Linux distributions are basically Linux Kernel with the GNU tools in addition to various applications.
 It is up to the developers to design a package and make their distribution.

 Why so many Distributions?

 Simple, since everyone has their different needs as to what do they actually want their operating system to be like, Linux distributions take care of that.
-With Linux, the users have great deal of options with range of window managers and Desktop environments.
+With Linux, the users have plenty of options with a range of window managers and Desktop environments.